videmsky/rag-advanced/README.md

 - Ensure your Mistral API key is valid and has sufficient credits
 - Check that PDF files are readable and not encrypted
 - Verify Python version compatibility (>=3.13 required)
+- If you encounter import errors, run `uv sync` to install all dependencies
+- For tokenizer warnings, set `TOKENIZERS_PARALLELISM=false` in your environment